Standards of Practice

 Scope of Practice: Members shall use hypnotism with clients to motivate them to eliminate negative or unwanted habits, facilitate the learning process, improve memory and concentration, develop self-confidence, eliminate stage fright, improve athletic abilities, and for other social, educational and cultural endeavors of a non-medical nature.
 Except where state law provides otherwise, members shall use hypnotism with clients regarding a medical or mental disease only on written referral from a licensed medical or mental health professional.

-Titles of Practice: Members shall hold their hypnotism services out to the public using only those titles earned and approved by the National Guild of Hypnotists.
-In states that do not regulate therapeutic practice you may call yourself a Hypnotherapist and what you do hypnotherapy.
-In states that regulate the therapeutic practice of hypnotism you may be required to use the title of Hypnotist and to call what you do hypnotism.
+Titles of Practice: Members shall hold their hypnotism services out to the public using only those titles earned and approved by the National Guild of Hypnotists, Inc..
 The approved Titles of Practice of the National Guild of Hypnotists are:

-Certified Instructor (for persons who have passed the Guild Train the Trainer Program), abbreviated CI;
+• Certified Instructor (for persons who have passed the Guild Train the Trainer

-Certified Master Instructor (for persons who are allowed to teach the Train the Trainer Program); abbreviated CMI;
+• Certified Master Instructor (for persons who are approved to teach the NGH Train the Trainer Program); abbreviated CMI;

-Board Certified Hypnotist or Board Certified Hypnotherapist (for persons who have passed the peer reviewed Guild Board Certification Exam), abbreviated BCH;
+• Board Certified Hypnotist, for persons who have passed the peer reviewed Guild Board Certification Exam), abbreviated BCH;

-Diplomate of the National Guild of Hypnotists (for persons who have qualified after a period of time as a Fellow), abbreviated DNGH;
+• Diplomate of the National Guild of Hypnotists (awarded honoris causa to persons who, after a period of time as a Fellow, have been recognized by the Certification Board as functioning at a level of professional excellence that exceeds that of Fellow), abbreviated DNGH;

 Terminology: Unless qualified to do so by another credential, members shall avoid using the language of psychopathology or medicine when working with clients, except on referral from a licensed medical or mental health professional.